Skip to main content

 2. An enemy target in Action mode with its own committed layout (Unaction pixels are immune)

-3. 0.0005 ETH to pay the attack fee — paid as msg.value on the lock transaction (no escrow)
+3. 0.001 ETH to pay the attack fee — paid as msg.value on the lock transaction (no escrow).
+The fee is the entire prize pot for the fight; the winner takes 90 % of it as cash, the protocol rakes 10 %.

 When you press attack, the flow is: